darnelfab/diffbot_loc/README.md

 # Corrections for icp odometry

 The code for icp odometry was refactored now the odometry can be retrieved.
-I change the sensor from the hokuyo lidar to the lds_lfcd_sensor(another lidar sensor).
+I changed the sensor from the hokuyo lidar to the lds_lfcd_sensor(another lidar sensor) and did some modifications to the .yaml files relating lidar odometry.

 ## Rqt graph